TC25/Geospatial_workshop_EE/OEFS/index.md

 Map.addLayer(TREE_change,{min:-10, max:10, palette:['#8c510a',"white", '#01665e']})
 ```

-When we add this change image to the map, we can see the pixel-level variavility, which includes a lot of noise at that scale.
+When we add this change image to the map, we can see the pixel-level variability, which includes a lot of noise at that scale.

 ![Tree change](Exercise4.png)

 #### Compute the direction of change in tree cover between 2001 and 2015.

 Instead of estimating the magnitude of change, let us try to only get the direction of change between the two years.
 For this, we remap the image using a mask for the tree change greater than 0, equal to 0, or less than 0.
-For pixels that remain after masking, a default value is given to represent an increase, no change, or a decrease.
+For pixels that remain after masking, a default value (1, 0, or -1) is assigned to represent an increase, no change, or a decrease.

 These three images are then mosaiced to form the overall change image for the world.